venture23-aleo/aleo-oracle-notarization-backend/docs/setup-guide.md

   - Files such as `/etc/hosts`, `/etc/resolv.conf`, `/etc/sgx_default_qcnl.conf` and manifest templates are included in the build context and copied into the image, ensuring consistent configuration across builds.

 - **Deterministic Key Generation:**
-  - The enclave signing key is generated using a standard process (`make gen-key` or `make gen-key-openssl`), and you can check the key's properties for consistency.
+  - The enclave signing key is generated using a standard process (`make generate-enclave-signing-key`), and you can check the key's properties for consistency.

 - **Standardized Build Process:**
   - All build and run steps are wrapped in Makefile targets, so every user and CI system runs the same commands with the same environment variables and arguments.